Ich habe die Datenschutzbestimmungen gelesen und stimme zu.

 Insofar as you assert data subject rights against us pursuant to Art.
 15 to 21 of the GDPR, we also process and store your data in order to be able to prove within the scope of accountability pursuant to Art.
 5 (2) of the GDPR that we have complied with the GDPR when processing your request.
 The legal basis for this processing is Article 6 (1) (c) of the GDPR in conjunction with the asserted data subject right(s).

-DATA PROCESSING IN THE CONTEXT OF APPLICATION PROCEDURES
+14. DATA PROCESSING IN THE CONTEXT OF APPLICATION PROCEDURES OF THE ABBEY KLOSTERNEUBURG

 In order to receive and manage the application and thus for the purpose of (possibly) establishing an employment relationship, you can send us your application documents by e-mail.
 The legal basis for this data processing is Art.
 6 para.
 1 lit. b) GDPR.
 Within the scope of the application process, we only collect the data from you that is required to establish the employment relationship with us.